-The Cartier-Brébeuf National Historic Site of Canada, located on the north
+Cartier-Brébeuf National Historic Site

 175, rue de l'Espinay

 The interpretation center is housed in Maison Chevalier.
 Built in 1752, the building represents a fine example of urban architecture in New France.

 50, rue du Marché-Champlain

 This interpretation center offers visitors an overview of the park’s many natural and cultural riches.

 Fossils, minerals, insects, and historic images invite the visitor to discover different facets of these unique surroundings.

-14, rue Saint-Armand
+14, rue Saint-Amand

 2825, chemin Sainte-Foy